baddymaster/torrent-hound/README.md

 ### Installation
+Install package and dependencies directly via pip using `pip install torrent-hound`

-Run `pip install -r requirements.txt` in the shell to install all dependencies
+Or run `pip install -r requirements.txt` in the shell to install all dependencies

 ### Update existing Intallation
+To upgrade `torrent-hound` via pip, run `pip install torrent-hound -U`

 If installed via `git`, then simply run `git pull` in the shell after navigating to the `torrent-hound` directory

 Otherwise download the latest binary from the `releases` section of this repository

 ### Usage
+If installed via pip, `torrent-hound` would have been added to `$PATH`.
+Simply run `torrent-hound` or `torrent-hound [search-query]` to begin.

 Download the `torrent-hound` binary from the `bin/` directory.

-`torrent-hound 'search-query'` or simply `torrent-hound`
+`torrent-hound [search-query]` or simply `torrent-hound`

 ### Menu